pbasualdoarcati/proyectoFinalCoderHouse/README.md

 # Student management system by subjects

-The student management simulator is a project of the Coder House JavaScript course in it the user will enter the values of Name, Surname, Subject and the notes that the supposed student obtained in the three partial, when clicking on the corresponding button, the system will save in communication with the database the new student and automatically perform an average calculation and evaluation of the result of said average to show:
+The student management simulator is a project of the Coder House JavaScript course in it the user will enter the values ​​of Name, Surname, Subject and the notes that the supposed student obtained in the three partial, when clicking on the corresponding button, the system will save in communication with the database the new student and automatically perform an average calculation and evaluation of the result of said average to show: